-A search of the Asset Management Performance System (AMPS) online mapping tool records invasive native perennial rosebay willowherb (Chamaenerion angustifolium) (recorded in 2015, 2018) within the roadside verge of the scheme extents.
+A search of the Asset Management Performance System (AMPS) online mapping tool records no species as listed within the NMC throughout the scheme extents.

-Habitat immediately bordering the trunk road tends to be of low intrinsic value because the existing road verge is subject to cyclic maintenance e.g., grass cutting, weed control, tree, and shrub cut-back etc. The roadside verges therefore comprise a homogenous species-poor semi-improved grassland.
-Roadside vegetation generally offers low ecological habitat value due to its limited scale, fragmented nature and high potential for disturbance owing to cyclic trunk road landscape maintenance, and the proximity of the trunk road (with its fast-flowing traffic).
-The presence of the trunk road and underpasses also restricts continuity of, and connectivity between, habitats either side of the trunk road boundary.
+Habitat immediately bordering the trunk road tends to be of low intrinsic value because the existing road verge is subject to cyclic maintenance e.g., grass cutting, weed control, tree, and shrub cut-back etc. The roadside verges are comprised of a homogenous managed areas of semi-improved grassland alongside sections of broadleaved woodland, tree lines and scrub.
+Roadside vegetation generally offers low ecological habitat value due to its limited scale, fragmented nature and high potential for disturbance owing to cyclic landscape maintenance and the proximity of the trunk road (with its fast-flowing traffic).
+The presence of the trunk road also restricts continuity of, and connectivity between, habitats either side of the trunk road boundary.

-Outwith the trunk road boundary, agricultural land surrounding the scheme forms a pattern of open and exposed fields containing both pastoral and arable land.
+Outwith the trunk road boundary, agricultural land surrounding the scheme forms a pattern of open and exposed fields containing both arable and pastoral land and areas of deciduous woodland south of the scheme.
 The result of this intensive agricultural land management is to restrict the occurrence of semi-natural and natural vegetation types.
-Most field boundaries are comprised of hedgerows with occasional tree lines.
+Most field boundaries are comprised of wooden fencing and vegetative features further delineating field boundaries e.g., shrub hedgerow, rough grassland, ruderal herb stands and scrub.
 Linear features at field boundaries have wildlife value, both as corridors in an intensively managed landscape, and as habitats for birds and small animals.